6.1 Letter Grades for Graduate Students

 6.4 GPA Requirement for Graduation

-Only the grades for those courses which appear in the student's Graduate Degree Works Audit form that fulfill the degree program requirements, and on the approved Plan of Study, are used in the calculation of the GPA for graduation.
+Courses that appear in the Graduate Degree Works Worksheet that explicitly meet the degree requirements are used to calculate the graduation GPA, including any failed courses that appear in the Fallthrough block.
 This GPA must be at least 3.0 for the student to graduate.
-A student who has completed the courses on the Plan of Study without meeting the minimum GPA requirement must take additional graduate level courses (approved on a revised Plan of Study) to raise the GPA.
-Once a program course has been completed, it cannot be removed from the Plan of Study.
+A student who has completed the articulated courses for their degree program, without meeting the minimum GPA requirement, must take additional graduate level courses, with adviser approval, to raise the GPA.
+Once a program course has been completed, it cannot be removed from the student's major GPA calculation, subject to course repeat limits (see the Repeating a Course section of the Graduate Bulletin).

 A student who is no longer in good standing must contact his/her academic adviser and academic unit head.
 It is imperative for such students to discuss an academic plan with the academic unit for improving the situation.
 If the student's plan is acceptable, then the academic unit head will forward his/her recommendation in the “Probation form” for approval to the Associate Dean of the Graduate College who will permit the student's registration for one additional semester.
 If a student is allowed to continue, he or she will be on a probationary status and will not be allowed to receive grades below "B".
 Probationary students who receive additional "C" or "E" grades may otherwise be permanently dropped without prior notice.